FalconfeatherX/Furaffinity-Gallery-Downloader/README.md

 A scraper and downloader targeted at Furaffinity written with python.
 Use BeautifulSoup and multiprocessing to scrape and download artworks.

 ## About the downloader
 This is a simple and highspeed downloader which may lead to mass network accesses if have no limit.
-In this case,this downloader is for studying database and multiprocessing.
+In this case, this downloader is for studying database and multiprocessing.

-When using,please set a reasonbale interval and make sure the amount of artworks is not excessive.
+When using, please set a reasonbale interval and make sure the amount of artworks is not excessive.
 We all want FA a better place to browse.

 ## Requirements:
 MYSQL 5+